-The United States is pleased to participate on the Advisory Committee on this United Nations Program of Assistance which, we might note, wrestled with funding issues facing the Program in its annual meeting last week as it has never had to do so before.
+The United States is pleased to participate on the Advisory Committee on this United Nations Program of Assistance which, we might note, grappled as never before with funding issues facing the Program in its annual meeting this week and last.
+We are deeply appreciative to Ambassador Kanda for his stewardship of the Advisory Committee in that regard, and regret that this year's session was the last that he will be chairing.
+Thank you, Ambassador Kanda.